Brenda147/DSA-project-/README.md

 - Standardized formats for prices and percentages
 - Created calculated columns for metrics like potential revenue, rating × review count, etc.
 - Binned products into price ranges using conditional logic
+  ### Steps Used During Analysis
+1. Loaded the cleaned dataset into Excel
+2. Created calculated fields (e.g., actual revenue, price buckets)
+3. Used pivot tables to summarize by category, rating, and discount
+4. Applied filters and slicers for dynamic analysis
+5. Built charts (bar, pie, column) for key metrics
+6. Designed a dashboard with KPIs, visuals, and category breakdowns

   ### Analysis
   https://github.com/Brenda147/DSA-project-/blob/main/Amazon%20case%20study.xlsx